 Making a Plan, Checking It Twice

 ERPs make life easier for the end user but can require quite a bit of setup time.
-That’s why an ERP implementation plan that addresses the aforementioned obstacles is so important.
+That’s why an ERP implementation plan for an eCommerce business or brick and mortar shop that addresses the aforementioned obstacles is so important.

 Remember that just like any other long-term investment, some time needs to pass before you see tangible returns on it.
-Continue making the ERP a priority in your eCommerce marketing efforts, strategic planning, and daily work.
+Continue making the ERP a priority in your eCommerce marketing efforts, strategic planning, like demand planning, and daily work.